 Links on political parties:

-- How equality law applies to political parties (link to EHRC) – non-statutory guidance from the Equality and Human Rights Commission (EHRC);
+- The Equality Act 2010: a guide for political parties (EHRC) – February 2018, non-statutory guidance from the Equality and Human Rights Commission (EHRC);

 - Access to Elected Office for Disabled People Strategy: Compliance with the Equality Act 2010 Guidance for political parties (link to homeoffice.gov.uk), April 2012;